whoisdsmith/VAULTSIDIAN/Blog/chapters/just-some-shit-about-life/jssal-2017/stay-who-you-are..md

-# Stay Who You Are.
+# Stay Who You Are

 `Be the best friend you can be to those who care about you.`